fserb/canvas2D/spec/display-list-object.md

 Drawing a DLO applies the commands in the DLO immediately to the Canvas raster backing memory (and display if on screen).
 Drawing a DLO to a `2dretained` context also appends the commands in the DLO to the internal command list of the context.

-> _**Why**: The append behavior of `drawDisplayList` aids in incremental adoption: applications can draw some parts of their scene with unmodified code that calls `ctx.draw*()` methods directly, while updated code draws other parts of the scene into a DLO which is then appended to the same context.
-The application can be updated over time to draw more of the scene into the DLO and issue fewer draw commands to the context._
+> _**Why**: The append behavior of `drawDisplayList` aids in incremental adoption: applications can draw some parts of their scene with unmodified code that calls `ctx.draw*()` methods directly and get the expected immediate-mode behavior, while newer application code can draw other parts of the scene into a retained-mode DLO which is then appended to the same context.
+The application can be updated over time to draw more of the scene into the DLO and issue fewer draw commands to the context.
+Implementations have efficient access to the entire DLO when `drawDisplayList` is used, rather than receiving draw commands one by one from the application when using the `2d` Canvas context._

 A Canvas context of type `2dretained` can be entirely _updated_ to match a given DLO: